brnaldomesi/KarlAngularDash/README.md

 ## About KARL

-For more information, see http://www.karl.limo
+For more information, see https://www.karldash.com and https://karl.limo

 ## About Dashboard